-Joint pathway students must take at least 60 credits and no more than 75 credits from the table above to include JOUR2000 (30 credits) and either JOUR2008 (15 credits) or JOUR2010 (15 credits) or JOUR2011 (30 credits) and at least one of the other 7 options.
+Joint pathway students must take at least 60 credits and no more than 75 credits from the table above to include JOUR2000 (30 credits).

 Minor Pathway Requirements at Level 5

 Minor Pathway students must take at least 30 credits and no more than 60 credits from the table above to include JOUR2000 (30 credits).